zdenham/PERNBoilerplate/Readme.md

 Usage
 --------------------

+### Cloaning Repository

 ```
+> cd where/you/want/your/app
 > git clone git@github.com:zdenham/PERNBoilerplate.git
 > cd PERNBoilerplate
 ```

+### Installing Postgresql

-Set up postgres, can use command line or use https://postgresapp.com/documentation/gui-tools.html which installs postgres for you and provides a graphical user interface for your local postgres servers.
-Start a postgres server, make sure it is running on port 5432 (the default port).
+We are using postgres for our Database.
+You can install it manually or use https://postgresapp.com/documentation/gui-tools.html which installs postgres for you and provides a graphical user interface for your local postgres servers.

+After installing, start a postgres server, make sure it is running on port 5432 (the default port).

+### Create a database

 Now you need to create a psql db.
 You do this by starting the psql shell: